thruthesky/fireflutter/README.md

 ## Security rules

 - The `/easy-commands` collection should be protected by the admin users.
-- See the [sample security rules](https://github.com/easy-extension/firestore.rules) that you may copy and use for the seurity rules of easy-extension
+- See the [sample security rules](https://github.com/easy-extension/firestore.rules) that you may copy and use for the seurity rules of easy-extension.

-...// aug 9